DGauthierLab/how_to/howto_sshkeys.md

     * For [GitHub](https://github.com) you can use the official instructions [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account#adding-a-new-ssh-key-to-your-account) starting at step 2, or the following may be more straightforward:

     * from your home directory, enter the following command in Terminal:
+    ```
       cat ~/.ssh/id_rsa.pub
+    ```
+    #highlight and copy everything from ssh-rsa to the end of the line

+    #next, Open and log into GitHub

+    #in "account settings" go to "SSH and GPG Keys"

+    #select "new SSH key" and paste your clipboard into the box

+    #add the key

     * For any remote server/computer, copy your public to your `~/.ssh` dir on the remote computer as follows:

     ```bash